suntaram/file-reader/DataReader/Readme.md

   How to execute application

+  run the below file
+   com.filereader.DataReaderApplication

-   com.filereader.DataReaderApplication Arg1 - input full file path Arg2 - output folder path
+   change the input full file path in the app.properties file and change the output folder path in app.properties file

   How to execute TestCases